 After the thousandth time bumping your elbows or knees, you’ll appreciate the extra space and softness a shower curtain provides.

-Removing glass door and wall panels in your RV shower may seem daunting, but it’s often a straightforward remodeling project.
+Removing glass doors and wall panels in your RV shower may seem daunting, but it’s often a straightforward remodeling project.
 No matter which shape shower pan you have, there is a shower curtain rod to match.

 Swapping out the solid walls for a fabric shower curtain gives you those extra few inches of elbow room that make all the difference in the world.